HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 **Why these are typically not changed:**

-- **Node certificate**: Uses a wildcard pattern (`CN=opensearch-node*`) that automatically matches all OpenSearch nodes in the cluster.
-This allows nodes to join the cluster without requiring DN configuration changes.
+- **Node certificate** – Uses a wildcard pattern (`CN=opensearch-node*`) that automatically matches all OpenSearch nodes in the cluster.
+This allows nodes to join the cluster without DN configuration changes.
 Changing this would require updating the OpenSearch image configuration.

-- **Client certificate**: The search middleware is pre-configured to use this exact DN for authentication.
-The middleware code and OpenSearch role mappings are both configured to recognize `opensearch-client` as a trusted user with appropriate permissions.
-Changing this would require modifying both the middleware configuration and rebuilding the OpenSearch image.
+- **Client certificate** – The search middleware is pre-configured to use this DN for authentication.
+The middleware code and OpenSearch role mappings recognize `opensearch-client` as a trusted user with appropriate permissions.
+Changing this would require modifying the middleware configuration and rebuilding the OpenSearch image.

-**For most deployments**, you only need to customize the **admin certificate DN** to match your organization's security requirements.
+**For most deployments**, you only need to customize the **admin certificate DN** to match your organization’s security requirements.
 The node and client certificates work out-of-the-box when you follow the [certificate generation commands](#generating-certificates) above.

 ### Deploying with your admin DN